aws-solutions-library-samples/guidance-for-fsx-for-lustre-data-repository-task-scheduler/README.md

 ### Customization and Scaling

-The solution can be customized through CloudFormation parameters, allowing users to configure:
+The guidance can be customized through CloudFormation parameters, allowing users to configure:
 - Schedule frequency using cron expressions
 - File system paths for synchronization
 - Task types (import/export)